SudoVoxel/thinter/README.md

 # thinter
-a TODO app that appears to function. (its also oxidized)
+a TODO app that appears to function. (it's also oxidized)

 Who needs the following?